 But what if you aren’t ready to dedicate precious budget dollars to online advertising?
-You can still expand your digital presence, but you’ll have to do it through Search Engine Optimization (SEO) and content creation.
+Don’t worry, you can still expand your digital presence.
+But you’ll have to do it through Search Engine Optimization (SEO) and content creation.

 This path to growth isn’t as direct as PPC.
-You’ll need to continually create content over an extended period and be proactive about finding your audience.
+You’ll need to produce valuable, relevant content over an extended period and be proactive about finding your audience.

-Rising to the top of Google’s organic search results can take up to six months of committed effort.
+Rising to the top of Google’s organic search results can take as much as six months of committed effort.
 Knowing that might make you wish you’d just paid for the stupid ads after all once you’re in the thick of it.